matteo14c/HaploCoV/docs/source/prior.rst

 The table reports:

 1. the name of the novel designation according to HaploCoV;
-2. the name of the parent lineage in the nomeclature;
+2. the name of the parent lineage in the nomenclature;
 3. the VOC-ness score of the novel lineage;
 4. the VOC-ness score of the parent;
 5. the difference in score;